 No!
 Sparrow Swap’s datasheets are one page, filled out by hand, and mailed to the Museum along with your House Sparrow eggs.

 For transporting the eggs in the field we recommend a Tupperware container filled with birdseed or rice.
 For packaging and shipping the eggs you need scissors, Press N Seal plastic wrap, paper towels, plastic Easter eggs, empty egg cartons, a box, and cushioning materials (ex. newspaper) for any extra room in the box.
+You can see our packaging instructions here.

 We get unpainted 7/8” wooden egg replicas from American Woodcrafter Supply.
 We then hand-paint the wooden eggs to look like house sparrow eggs.
 If you are interested in learning more about the egg painting process or how to do it yourself, please contact us.